As Petrobras scandal spreads, economic toll mounts for Brazil

 Formally known as Petroleo Brasileiro SA, Petrobras accounts for more than 10 percent of Brazil's investment, 87 percent of oil output and all domestic fuel production.
 Its annual revenue equals about 8 percent of gross domestic product.

-Two refineries worth a combined $30 billion have been cancelled.
+Two refineries worth a combined $30 billion have been canceled.
 Comperj, a $1.3 billion fertilizer plant and dozens of production and drilling ships, each costing hundreds of millions of dollars, are in limbo.

 "Brazil is paying a huge price for depending so much on Petrobras," said Lucia Salgado, an economics professor at Rio de Janeiro State University.
 She expects the scandal to shave up to 1.5 percentage points from GDP this year.